SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

    :width: 900px
    :align: center

-Depending on the sub-workflow selected, you will see up to five subpanels (labeled 1-5 in the figure above).
+Depending on the sub-workflow selected, you will see up to six subpanels (labeled 1-6 in the figure above).
 To prepare a model for simulation, work your way through the available subpanels, entering site and material data as required.

 | 1 - `Location`_
 | 2 - `Materials`_